by Rebecca Furer for Teach It

 - Students will create a timeline of the women’s rights movement in the United States, starting with the 1848 Seneca Falls Convention and continuing to the present.
 The timeline should incorporate relevant technological and fashion innovations, as well as other political and social events and landmarks.

 Place to GO

 Connecticut is full of great rails-to-trails bike routes—find one near you!

 For a long trail with some great history, try the Farmington Canal Heritage Trail.

-Find early bicycles, printed advertisements, and more materials relating to women’s history on exhibit and in the Waterman Research Center at the Connecticut Historical Society.
+Find early bicycles, printed advertisements, and more materials relating to women’s history on exhibit and in the Waterman Research Center at the Connecticut Museum of Culture and History.

 Things To DO

 Look at some original books and articles about women and cycling written in the 1890s:

 “Expansion.”
 The Daily Morning Journal and Courier.
 (New Haven, Conn.), August 19, 1896.
 Chronicling America: Historic American Newspapers.
 Library of Congress.